AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 An error message is for telling somebody that something went wrong.
 Errors prevent a user from doing a task or accessing a feature till the error is resolved.

 - Use complete sentences.
-- If it isn't obvious what went wrong, explain in 1 sentence.
+- If what went wrong isn't obvious, explain in one sentence.
 - If a solution or workaround isn't obvious, suggest one.
 - Examples: